oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 to conduct TC and SC meetings.
 The following notes capture some useful details regarding the meeting scheduling process.

 * This arrangement requires TC and SC meeting to be scheduled in both Kavi & Lucid
   * The TC has been scheduling recurring meeting series in 6-month blocks
   * Scheduling meeting series generates a flurry of calendar invitation emails.
 Consider sending a "warning order" email to the TC mail list so that members aren't surprised.
   * Consider creating a matrix so you can check off each meeting series as it's scheduled (example at the end of this note) to keep track.
   * SC meetings that occur twice per month require scheduling a series for each session (e.g., 2nd Tuesday, 4th Tuesday are scheduled as two separate series)
-* The co-chairs have a weekly tag-up (Thursdays at 3:00 PM Eastern) are only scheduled in Lucid
+* The co-chairs have a weekly tag-up (Thursdays at 3:00 PM Eastern) that is  only scheduled in Lucid
 * The person who schedules a  meeting in Lucid is automatically a facilitator, others need to have their role change to facilitator.
+  * TC co-chairs, all SC co-chairs and Secretary are facilitators for daytime TC meetings.
-  * TC co-chairs and Secretary are facilitators for TC meetings.
+  * TC co-chairs and Secretary are facilitators for evening TC meetings.
   * SC co-chairs, TC co-chairs, and secretary are facilitators for SC meetings.
 * Pick Monthly / Same Day of Week repeat schedule for TC and SC meetings
 * Uncheck the box to receive emails for RSVPs in Lucid if you don't want to get flooded.